Margaret Cavendish, née Lucas

-Margaret Cavendish was an English polymath whose works span the fields of philosophy, natural science, poetry, play-writing, fiction and autobiography.
+Margaret Cavendish was an English intellectual whose works span across philosophy, natural science, poetry, play-writing, fiction and an auto-biography.
 Cavendish was an early advocate of naturalism and believed that ideas and thoughts, as well as souls, are material.
-She argued against all forms of tracing bodily actions back to immaterial beings, such as immaterial forms, God or an immaterial mind, and held the view that the causes for bodily actions rest in matter itself.
+She argued against all forms of tracing bodily actions to immaterial beings, such as immaterial forms, God or an immaterial mind, and held the view that the causes for bodily actions rest in matter itself.
 Cavendish believed that we cannot have knowledge of immaterial things.
 Earlier than Hume, she argued for the idea that knowledge of causal relations rests solely on experience.

-Cavendish, like most women of her time, did not receive a formal education.
+Cavendish, like most women at her time, did not receive a formal education.
 She had access to libraries, which she used enthusiastically.
-She was the youngest of 8 children and engaged in intellectual conversations with her siblings, especially her middle brother John Lucas, who was very well educated and was to become a founding member of the Royal Society.
+She was the youngest of 8 children and engaged herself in intellectual conversations with her siblings, especially her middle brother John Lucas, who was very well educated and was to become a founding member of the Royal Society.
 At a very young age she started to put her ideas into writing.
 After three years as a maid of honor at the court of Queen Henrietta Maria, who she followed into exile in France, Cavendish married William Cavendish in 1645.
-Through her husband, Margaret Cavendish mingled with prominent intellectuals of her time such as Thomas Hobbes and René Descartes.
-Interestingly, Cavendish published in her own name at a time when women often published anonymously.
-During her lifetime Margaret Cavendish and her works were often criticised as eccentric and “mad” by her male colleagues.
-It was feminist interest of the 1980ies that revived the reception of her works.
-Cavendish’s book The Description of a New World Called The Blazing World is regarded as one of the first science-fiction novels in literary history.
+Margaret Cavendish engaged with prominent intellectuals of her time such as Thomas Hobbes and René Descartes.
+Cavendish published in her own name at a time when women often published anonymously.
+While her publishing as a woman was often perceived as scandalous during her lifetime, she played an important role in many intellectual debates of her time.
+Cavendish’s book The Description of a New World Called The Blazing World is regarded to be one of the first science-fiction novels in literary history.

 Cavendish, Margaret 1653.
 Poems and Fancies.
 London: T. Roycroft.